 Durham, North Carolina

-Brigit Carter is an Associate Professor and Associate Dean for Diversity and Inclusion at Duke University School of Nursing (DUSON).
-She joined DUSON in 2010 and teaches in the MSN and DNP programs.
+Brigit Carter is the Chief Diversity, Equity, and Inclusion Officer at American Association of Colleges of Nursing.
+Previously she was an Associate Professor and Associate Dean for Diversity and Inclusion at Duke University School of Nursing (DUSON).
+She joined DUSON in 2010 and taught in the MSN and DNP programs...